ruby-grape/grape/README.md

 mount Twitter::API => '/'
 ```

-See [below](#reloading-api-changes-in-development) for additional code that enables reloading of API changes in development.
+For Rails < 5.2, See [below](#reloading-api-changes-in-development) for additional code that enables reloading of API changes in development.

 ### Modules